killermann/sam-killermann-blog/README.md

 __Yoast SEO Plugin__: I'd strongly suggest using Yoast if you use this theme (or in general), because I've integrated Primary Categories, Breadcrumbs, and a few other Yoast-y things.
 However, it shouldn't break if you don't use Yoast (no promises).

-__Mailchimp__: I have a couple Mailchimp forms embedded throughout the theme, and a shortcode that displays a Mailchimp signup within posts (that shortcode is [mailinglist]).
+__Mailchimp__: I have a couple Mailchimp forms embedded throughout the theme, and a shortcode that displays a Mailchimp signup within posts (that shortcode is <pre>[mailinglist]</pre>).
 Swap my Mailchimp credentials for your list and you're good to go.

-## Support
+## Support?

-I do not support this theme, or any of my other code.
-This is a big ol' __USE AT YOUR OWN CONVENIENCE/RISK/EXPERTISE__ repo.
-If you don't understand the code, it's probably best that you don't implement it.

-__Please do not email me, or reach out in any other way, with questions about implementing or customizing this theme.__ I won't reply, which will make me feel bad, then you'll feel bad.
-Avoid the bads.

-But __can you pay me to implement/customize this for you?__ What if you pay me a lot of money?
-Does that change the above rule?
-It does not.
-You may not.
-I will not.
+Nope!
+This theme is unsupported.
+Use it if you'd like, however you'd like, but please know that I can't help you out (beyond just making it available for download).